DETAILS FOR HILA'S CONSIGNMENT SALES & USED LISTINGS

 HILA is always happy to take a harp on consignment.
 The harp is placed on our studio floor in Pasadena, CA. for anyone interested to come see and play.
 HILA will create a used listing, which includes a short sound-byte of your harp played by Paul, as well as all the benefits mentioned below for a Used Listing (less the price).

-Before being placed on our floor, the instrument must be fully strung, in playable condition and if a pedal harp, have received a regulation by a certified technician within a decent amount of time prior to being placed on consignment (contact HILA if there are questions about this).
+Before being placed on our floor, the instrument must be fully strung, in playable condition, include at least one workable tuning key, and if a pedal harp, have received a regulation by a certified technician within a decent amount of time prior to being placed on consignment (contact HILA if there are questions about this).
 HILA will not accept any instrument showing obvious structural damage, such as cracks, broken soundboards, bases, etc.

 The fee for a consignment harp on our floor is 15% of the end sale price.
 Payments are made payable to you, the owner, by certified check, personal check or ACH, if possible.
 Once payment has cleared your account, you can then send HILA our payment fee by check made payable to HARP IN LA.